Parallel athermal quasistatic deformation stepping of molecular systems: Parallel stepping

-In the following, we present an approach, inspired by the \textit{Parareal} Algorithm \cite{LIONS2001661} for differential equations, offering a parallel computing scheme by adapting it to our case.
-In general, the procedure starting configurations by performing a small sequence of coarse steps, which we refer to as level \rom{I} stepping.
-We introduce a coarse step size $\Delta \gamma^c=K\Delta\gamma$ for some $K\in\mathbb{N}_{>1}$, which in turn defines a new affine displacement matrix $\bm{F}^{(\Delta\gamma^c)}$, as shown in Equation \eqref{eq:disp_matrix}.
-This step size implies a course intermediate step as
+Let $P\in\mathbb{N}_{>1}$ be equally capable threads (processors).
+The proposed procedure starts by performing a small number $P$ of coarse steps, which we refer to as level \rom{I} stepping.
+For this, we introduce a coarse, relatively large, step size $\Delta \gamma^c=K\Delta\gamma$ for some $K\in\mathbb{N}_{>1}$, which, in turn, defines a new affine displacement matrix $\bm{F}^{(\Delta\gamma^c)}$, as shown in Equation \eqref{eq:disp_matrix} for the case of simple shear.
+For a given configuration $\bm{r}_{\star}$ in its respective local energy minimum, level \rom{I} stepping utilizes exclusively $P$ affine displacements, which mathematically are given by a matrix vector multiplication using $F^{(i\Delta\gamma^c)}_N$ for $i=0,\dots,P-1$.
+This induces a family of coarse intermediate configurations as